On Existence of Truthful Fair Cake Cutting Mechanisms: On Weaker Truthful Guarantees, Risk-Averse Truthfulness

 \section{On Weaker Truthful Guarantees, Risk-Averse Truthfulness}

-We have seen in the previous section that standard dominant strategy truthfulness cannot be guaranteed if we want a proportional mechanism.
-Proportionality is one of the most basic criteria for fairness, and requiring each agent receiving at least an average share can be considered as a minimum fairness requirement in many applications.
-Therefore, we do not seek to relax this assumption in this paper.
-On the other hand, we will consider weaker truthful criteria.
+We have seen in the previous section that standard dominant strategy truthfulness cannot be guaranteed if we want a proportional mechanism or even an approximately proportional mechanism with a sufficiently large approximation ratio.
+In this section, we will consider weaker truthful criteria.

+One natural idea of relaxing truthfulness is to consider \emph{approximation on truthfulness}, where an agent will not receive a utility that is more than $\alpha$ times the utility (s)he would have received by truth-telling.
+However, such a notion is unconvincing in the game theory aspect, although it may be compatible in the spirit of approximation algorithm.
+An agent will still misreport his/her valuation under an $\alpha$-approximately truthful mechanism.
+On the other hand, there may be other much more stable equilibria than the truth-telling profile.
+Agents' behaviors are still largely unpredictable under an $\alpha$-approximately truthful mechanism.
+Therefore, we seek some other relaxation on truthfulness.

-A common truthful criteria is to require that the truth-telling profile form a \emph{Nash Equilibrium}.
-In many applications, this is a significant weaker guarantee than dominant strategy truthfulness.
-However, in our cake cutting case, this truthful criteria is equivalent to the dominant strategy truthfulness, as the following theorem shows.
+A common truthful criterion is to require that the truth-telling profile form a \emph{Nash Equilibrium}.
+In many applications, this is a significantly weaker guarantee than dominant strategy truthfulness.
+However, in our cake cutting case with direct revelation mechanisms, this truthful criterion is equivalent to the dominant strategy truthfulness, as the following theorem shows.

 \begin{theorem} If a mechanism $\M$ satisfies that agents' strategies of truthfully reporting their value density functions form a Nash equilibrium, then $\M$ is (dominant strategy) truthful. \end{theorem} \begin{proof} Suppose $\M$ satisfying this property is not dominant strategy truthful.
 Given a valuation profile $(f_1,\ldots,f_n)$, there must exist an agent $i$ and $n-1$ value density functions $f_1',\ldots,f_{i-1}',f_{i+1}',\ldots,f_n'$ reported by the other $n-1$ agents, such that reporting certain $f_i'$ is more beneficial for agent $i$ than truthfully reporting $f_i$.
 Now, consider a different valuation profile $(f_1',\ldots,f_{i-1}',f_i,f_{i+1}',\ldots,f_n')$.
 In this new profile, for each $j\neq i$, the function $f_j'$, being the reported function in the previous case, becomes the true valuation for agent $j$.
 In this new setting, if the remaining $n-1$ agents truthfully report their value density functions, which are $f_1',\ldots,f_{i-1}',f_{i+1}',\ldots,f_n'$, agent $i$'s best response is to report $f_i'$ instead of his/her true valuation $f_i$ (as we have seen in the first setting).
-This indicates that truth-telling is not a Nash equilibrium \end{proof}
+This indicates that truth-telling is not a Nash equilibrium. \end{proof}